The Triumph of Judith with Stories from the Old Testament: Analysis

 The cycle based on various scenes arranged on the chapel's 'scodella' or shallow dome cupola and on the upper parts of the side walls beside the windows.
 The cupola was originally square in form but Giordano replanned it in a cylindrical form.
 The stories are told in a figurative continuity with characters along all four sides.
 On the two sides facing each other are scenes from Judith's triumph, with the heroine triumphantly displaying Holofornes' severed head to her people and in the background a handmaid standing behind her with an open bag for the head and the headless body of the Assyrian general inside his tent.
 On the two other sides are scenes of the Israelites massacaring the Amalekites, whilst the centre of the dome has a group of angels surrounding God.
 Nei quattro angoli sono raffigurate altre eroine del Vecchio Testamento: Giaele che conficca un picchetto nella tempia di Sisara, la Figlia del Faraone con Mosé bambino, Ester e la Figlia di Jefte.
-In the four corners are the Old Testament women Jael (driving a tent peg into Sisera's temple), Pharoah's daughter (with the infant Moses), Esther and Jephthah's daughter.
+In the four corners are the Old Testament women Jael (driving a tent peg into Sisera's temple), Pharaoh's daughter (with the infant Moses), Esther and Jephthah's daughter.

 In the lunette above the high altar is a fresco of Moses raising the brazen serpent.
 Beside the right hand windows are the fall of the manna and Moses striking the rock to produce water and beside the left hand windows is Nebuchadnezzar's furnace from the Book of Daniel and Abraham and Isaac climbing the mountain from the Book of Genesis.
 Above the entrance door are Elijah's sacrifice on Mount Carmel, whilst monochrome works showing the cardinal virtues and angels are painted in the oblong spaces of the under-arches punctuating the vault.